elrusoft/crm-service/README.md

 ## Users

-To create, delete, update, list and change the role status we will use the following:
+To create, delete, update, list user and change the role status we will use the following:

 ### Create